Buying your first home may well be one of the biggest decisions you ever make, so it is normal to have a lot of questions about the process.

 Saving up the money for a deposit may take you months and even years, but if you set yourself a strict budget by cutting down on your expenditures, you may find that you are able to raise the funds for your deposit with greater ease.

-This may seem like a huge undertaking as a mortgage typically takes at least 25 years to pay off but there are ways you can improve your chances of being granted a mortgage.
+This may seem like a huge undertaking as a mortgage typically takes on average 25 years to pay off but there are ways you can improve your chances of being granted a mortgage.

-A mortgage adviser may be a wise investment as they can help you to find a mortgage that will be best suited to your situation.
+Speaking to a mortgage adviser may be a wise choice as they can help you to find a mortgage that will be affordable and best suited to your situation.
+Some mortgage advisers will charge a fee for their services whereas others will be free to you but they will receive commission from the chosen mortgage lender, so it's best to check up front.
 There are many different types of mortgages with different benefits and drawbacks, so this can take quite some consideration.

 You may look at countless homes before you find the perfect property, or you may find that you fall in love with the first property you view.
 However, there are some things you should consider and look for when viewing a property.
 While it may seem a little negative, it could help in the long run to look for possible problems - are there signs of damp?
 Is the property in an area that is at risk of flooding?
 Considering these factors before purchasing a property could help you rectify issues before they arise.